 Voluto is a good bet for well-crafted coffee drinks that use Commonplace’s locally roasted beans.
 If tea is more your speed, head over to Bantha Tea Bar, a beautiful Penn Avenue tea shop that opened in 2015.

 For a place that does a little bit of everything, check out Artisan.
 Primarily a tattoo shop, Artisan also functions as a gallery, community space and store for local clothing and art.
-They plan to continue their quest to do it all by adding a café and hostel in the coming months.
+There’s even a cafe!

 Garfield borders Allegheny Cemetery, a 300-acre cemetery with over 15 miles of roadways.
 The trees, ponds and roaming deer make it a beautiful place for a stroll or jog.